WVURAIL/dspira/_posts/2023-08-03-Interferometry.md

 categories: ['Astronomy']
 order: 7
 meta_description: "Learn how two horn telescopes work as an interferometer.
 Explore the theory, operating steps, and ways to interpret the measured spectra."
+equipment: "A browser and PDF reader for the theory.
+Practical observations require the equipment in the two-horn setup guide."
+preparation: "Review single-horn observations before this optional extension.
+Use the notebook for simulations or the setup guide for hardware work."
+optional: true
 ---

 Two horns a few metres apart, pointed at the same patch of sky, make an interferometer.
 As a source drifts across the beams, the path length to each horn changes.
 The two signals move in and out of step.
 Their combined power rises and falls in a fringe pattern.
 The distance between the horns sets the fringe spacing.
 That relationship makes this arrangement useful.